Today was the day when, 38 years ago, General Ziaul Haq overthrew the Zulfikar Ali Bhutto government and imposed martial law in Pakistan.

 In that interview, Zia wanted to present his version of the events in his 11-year tenure.

-The Nation had planned that the interview will be published in next week’s magazine.
-That week never came in Zia’s life.
+The Nation had planned that the interview will be published in next weekend’s magazine.
+That weekend never came in Zia’s life.

 17 August 1988